alexey-martynov/alexey-martynov.github.io/_drafts/c++-linux-registration-maps.md

   points to function or variable.

-Taking into account everything above the following function will iterate over all registration entries in running process:
+Taking into account everything above the following function will iterate over all registration entries in the running process:

 ```c++
 using module_list_t = std::set<const module_info_t *>